What We Wish We Would’ve Known

 Learning about parental alienation sooner could've helped us counteract the effects better.
 Learning about high-conflict personalities earlier could've helped us ditch the drama years before we did.

 Living in a high-conflict blended family is no joke.
 If that's your world right now, get yourself some outside support ASAP.

 When you're in a high-conflict custody situation like Dan & I were, your head gets very twisted around about the best way to handle the kids and the ex.

-We bent over backwards trying to make SD happy when she was at our house, fearing retaliation otherwise— an angry phone call or email from her mother, [Redacted].
-Maybe legal action, maybe SD flat-out refusing to come over ever again.
-When we weren’t contorting our lives around SD’s happiness, we were jumping through hoops trying to keep [Redacted]’s antics in remission.
+We bent over backwards trying to make SD happy when she was at our house, fearing retaliation otherwise— an angry phone call or email from her mother… Maybe legal action, maybe SD flat-out refusing to come over ever again.
+When we weren't contorting our lives around SD's happiness, we were jumping through hoops trying to keep HCBM's antics in remission.

-SD didn’t like me or my daughter being around?
-Fine, we’d make ourselves scarce.
-[Redacted] wanted to trade weekends even though we already had plans to go camping as a family?
+SD didn't like me or my daughter being around?
+Fine, we'd make ourselves scarce.
+HCBM wanted to trade weekends even though we already had plans to go camping as a family?
 Okay, sure, you got it.
 Whatever you want.
-Just stop making our lives miserable and undermining our relationship with SD.
+Just stop making our lives miserable.

 We thought we were giving SD time to come around; instead, we taught her that my presence (and my BD's) in her life was optional.
 Disposable.

 Dan thought his flexibility on SD's visitation time would be responded to in kind; instead, his actions only reinforced the message HCBM pounded into SD's head again and again: that time with him— with us— wasn't important.